 Weights and Measures Inspections

-The Wisconsin Department of Agriculture, Trade and Consumer Protection's Weights and Measures Bureau is responsible for regularly monitoring the accuracy of gas pumps, price scanners, scales and package weights statewide to ensure that consumers are receiving their money's worth in Wisconsin stores.
+The Wisconsin Department of Agriculture, Trade and Consumer Protection's Bureau of Weights and Measures is responsible for regularly monitoring the accuracy of gas pumps, price scanners, scales and package weights statewide to ensure that consumers are receiving their money's worth in Wisconsin stores.

-In addition to monitoring accuracies at Wisconsin stores, Weights and Measures inspectors are also responsible for testing fuel quality and pump safety at stations statewide.
+In addition to monitoring accuracies at Wisconsin stores, Weights and Measures inspectors are also responsible for testing fuel quality and fuel pump safety at fueling facilities statewide.

 Some municipalities in Wisconsin maintain their own weights and measures program.
 Cities administering their own program employ their own inspectors; however, city inspectors enforce the same laws and standards as state inspectors.
 A list of municipalities with their own weights and measures program can be

-The Weights and Measures Bureau compiles an annual list of its inspection results.
-In 2015, DATCP Weights and Measures inspectors conducted 221,953 inspections at 6,332 business locations.
+The Bureau of Weights and Measures compiles an annual statistics.
 The results are available here.

 Petroleum/Hazardous Liquids Storage Tanks Inspections